Coralie Trinh Thi

-Coralie Trinh Thi (born 11 April 1976) is a former pornographic actress, also known for writing and directing with Virginie Despentes the film Baise-moi (2000).
+Coralie Trinh Thi (born 11 April 1976) is a French former pornographic actress, also known for writing and directing with Virginie Despentes the film Baise-moi (2000).
 During her career as a porn performer, she was generally just credited as Coralie.
 She won a Hot d'Or Award for Best European Actress in 1996, and she received a Hot d'Or Honorary Award in 2009.

 She acted in the Gaspar Noé-directed short film Sodomites that was made as a safe-sex promo for French television in the late 1990s.